 Application for a Certificate

-Assuming the Service Provider has a current and up-to-date signed Service Provider Code token as detailed in the previous section of this document; it can immediately initiate an application for a new STI certificate to the STI-CA.
+Assuming the Service Provider has a current and up-to-date signed Service Provider Code token as detailed in the previous section of this document, it can immediately initiate an application for a new STI certificate to the STI-CA.

-This process includes two main steps, creation of the CSR and the ACME based certificate application process as defined in [draft-ietf-acme-acme-06] Section 7.4.
+This process includes two main steps, creation of the CSR and the ACME based certificate application process as defined in [draft-ietf-acme-acme].

 CSR construction